 Then again, as I found out in that TV documentary, Gould was an odd man to say the least.
 He soaked his fingers in hot water before playing his piano, wore winter clothes in hot weather, and used a special chair that had to be positioned just so.
 Later on in his career he developed a reputation for cancelling his performances at the last minute.
 He had an aversion to being touched and he only ate one meal a day.

 For his first record for Columbia, Gould took a very challenging work and made it even more challenging by giving it a Red Bull treatment.
 Wikipedia described it as a “unique pianistic method, which incorporated a finger technique involving great clarity of articulation (a “detached staccatissimo“), even at great speed, and little sustaining pedal.”
 Gould ignored the repeats and performed at such great tempi, the entire recording lasts less than 39 minutes (thus, my “Red Bull” energy drink reference).
 He also recorded the entire record in breakneck speed- just four days.
+Good morning, good afternoon, and good evening.
 It became Columbia Records’ best-selling classical record at the time and in 2003 was added to the U.S. National Recording Registry.

 Gould wrote the liner notes to his own album.
 As one might expect from Gould, they are overly detailed and difficult to process, at least for me.
 He should have applied the Red Bull treatment to his notes.
 At the end he concludes “music which observes neither end nor beginning, music with neither real climax nor real resolution, music which, like Beaudelaires’s lovers, ‘rests lightly on the wings of the unchecked wind.’
 It has, then, unity through intuitive perception, unity born of craft and scrutiny, mellowed by mastery achieved, and revealed to us here, as so rarely in art, in the vision of subconscious design exulting upon a pinnacle of potency.”